Erezinho/ai-eng-course-project/README.md

 - Python: 3.13.5 ( + recommend to have a virtual environment)
 - Install all packages based on requirements.txt by running\
   `> pip install -r requirements.txt`
-- Install and run Docker Desktop (to run Open WebUI easily)
+- Install and run __Docker__ Desktop (to run Open WebUI easily)
-- Install and run Ollama (to run and use local free models)
+- Install and run __Ollama__ (to run and use local free models)
-- Install qwen3:30b model (18 GB, good reasoning model for Agentic work.. we may change the model later)\
+- Install qwen3:30b-a3b and gpt-oss:20b models (15 to 18 GB each, good for reasoning and Agentic work..)\
+  Example:
-  `> ollama pull qwen3:30b`
+  `> ollama pull qwen3:30b`\
+  __Note__: You can use just one model.
+Make sure to select the right one from Open WebUI before starting to chat

 # 🧑‍💻 Local agents service
-This local service allows Open WebUI / Ollama UI to communicate with the agentic project as it was a model.
+This local service allows Open WebUI / Ollama UI to communicate with the agentic project as it was a model by wrapping it with a web service exposing OpenAI APIs schema.
-It follows OpenAI's API schema

 ## Start the local service
 `> python3 wrapper_service.py`

-You may start it also from Visual Studio Code (allows also debugging)
+You may start it also from Visual Studio Code (e.g. for debugging)

 ## Shutdown the local service
 `> CTRL+C`

 If you kill the service or just close the terminal, the port may remain in use

-## Test the API
+## Check the API
 1. Open browser
 2. Navigate to http://localhost:8000/docs
 3. You will see the interactive Swagger UI.\
 Find the POST /v1/chat/completions endpoint, click "Try it out".\
 Fill in the request body, and click "Execute" to simulate an API call.

-Alternatively, you can use browser extensions like "REST Client" or "Postman", or use JavaScript in the browser console to send a fetch request.
-If you want a code example for that, let me know!
+Alternatively, you can use browser extensions like "REST Client" or "Postman", or use JavaScript in the browser console to send a request.

 # 🖥️ Open WebUI setup